rdsea/bigdataplatforms/grading/steps.md

 2. download a zipfile to the machine used to evaluate the assignment
 2. unzip the file
-3. copy the template assignment[1,2,3]-grade-studentid.md into the assignment directory and modify the student id -the student id can bee seen in the zip file: "assignment[1,2,3]-studentid" -if we cannot see the studentid, then pls. check the source of the zipfile to see studentid in submitter.csv -if not, then pls assign a number and keep the name of the zip file clearly so we can trace
+3. copy the template assignment[1,2,3]-grade-studentid.md into the assignment directory and modify the student id
+    - the student id can bee seen in the zip file: "assignment[1,2,3]-studentid"
+    - if we cannot see the studentid, then pls. check the source of the zipfile to see studentid in submitter.csv
+    - if not, then pls assign a number and keep the name of the zip file clearly so we can trace
 4. grade and update the assignment[1,2,3]-grade-studentid.md
    - follow the protocol of grading for individual assignment (within a grading team and cross grading teams)
    - check also selfgrading.csv to see selfgrading from students